LIHUE >> Kauai organizations are planning to protest international maritime exercises hosted by the U.S. Navy this summer.

 “It is time nations prepare for peace and do training exercises that build bridges instead of walls,” he wrote in a release.

-Kalasara Setaysha, head of Kohola Leo, said naval sonar harms whale and dolphin hearing, which the marine mammals need to survive.
+Kalasara Setaysha, chair of Kohola Leo, said naval sonar harms whale and dolphin hearing, which the marine mammals need to survive.

 The coalition also expressed concerns about the Navy’s plans to sink decommissioned vessels, saying they would be left to pollute the ocean floor.